Redskins deal with sweltering heat at training camp; injuries piling up

 Making an impression

 Rookie safety Quin Blanding is regularly found on the far end of the field late after practices, running around in drills with Josh Norman.
-The former third-team all-American is trying to make the team after going undrafted, so he figured mimicking Norman wasn’t a bad way to start.
+The former third-team all-American at Virginia is trying to make the team after going undrafted, so he figured mimicking Norman wasn’t a bad way to start.

 “That’s what he does, no matter if it’s a hot day like this and everyone’s tired, legs hurt.
 We’re still coming out here to work.
 Then we have a little fun at the end where we play a little game against each other.
 We just compete.
 It’s still about competing and getting that extra work in.”